Get urgent help in a mental health crisis

 People living in Wigan and Leigh or those registered with a GP in the borough can access the service by calling The Sanctuary on 01942 410 522.
 The Sanctuary is based at Claire House, Phoenix Way, Lower Ince, Wigan, WN3 4NW.

 Following a conversation with a trained member of staff, people will then either be offered telephone support or they will be invited to come to The Sanctuary for one-to-one support.
 The Sanctuary is run by charity Self Help Services

 A mental health emergency should be taken as seriously as a medical emergency.
 Call 999 if you or someone you know experiences an acute life-threatening medical or mental health emergency.

-You can go to A&E directly if you need immediate help and are worried about your safety, for example if you are close to acting on suicidal thoughts or have seriously harmed yourself.
+You can go to accident and emergency (A&E) directly if you need immediate help and are worried about your safety, for example if you are close to acting on suicidal thoughts or have seriously harmed yourself.